-When you are starting a business, the biggest challenge you will face is to understand the issues your business is solving for your customers.
+When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

-Your product or service needs to solve a real problem, and your customers need to feel the requirement of whatever you are selling.
+Your product or service needs to solve a real problem, and your customers need to feel the requirement of whatever you sell.

-A business owner should make sure that the product or service they are selling fits the needs of the market.
+A business owner should ensure that the product or service they sell fits the market’s needs.

-The other key ingredient of a successful business is figuring out how you are going to make money from your service, and this is where your business model comes into the spotlight.
+The other key ingredient of a successful business is figuring out how you will make money from your service; this is where your business model comes into the spotlight.

 So, let’s know more about business models,